-- This may occur as part of the RPPR, or if it occurs during the current grant year, via an e-mail to Dr. Aaron Pawlyk and the grants management specialist.
+- This may occur as part of the RPPR, or if it occurs during the current grant year, via an e-mail to Scientific Research contact for the RFA covering the DRGC groups and the grants management specialist.

 NIH will review proposals recommended by the IDG SC for use of 10% restricted funds.
 Those proposals that are approved will have their restricted funds released via the Notice of Award.
 If the NIH IDG Working Group, via the Steering Committee, deems such collaborations scientifically unwarranted, the 10% budget may be re-allocated to the primary project on a yearly basis.
 A justification for the rebudgeting of restricted funds must be submitted for approval.

 - In cases where there was a delay in recommendation of a proposal by the IDG SC to NIH (e.g., delays due to start-up in the 1st year, time required to negotiate sub-contracts, etc.), applicants may submit a request to the NIH for retroactive prior approval for use of funds (i.e., approval is requested in April 2018 for use of funds for a December 2018 to December 2019 award).
 In such cases, an explanation of the logistical delay must be included in the request.
 Note that these requests are still limited to the current fiscal and project year.